YunyiShen/YunyiShen/README.md

 I’m a statistician working on biological, especially ecological questions.
 Also have some interest in astrostatistics.
-Currently a PhD student in statistics at the University of Toronto.
+Currently an incoming PhD student in statistics at the University of Toronto.

 Quick Facts: